dzekelid/objects/_listings/microsoft-graph/groups-id-getmemberobjects-post.md

 ---
 swagger: "2.0"
 info:
-  title: Microsoft Graph API
+  title: Microsoft Graph API Group Get Member Objects
-  description: 'Microsoft Graph exposes multiple APIs from Office 365 and other Microsoft
+  description: 'group: getMemberObjects Return all of the groups that this group is
-    cloud services through a single endpoint: https://graph.microsoft.com.
-Microsoft Graph simplifies queries that would otherwise be more complex.'
+    a member of.
+The check is transitive.
+Note: Groups cannot be members of directory roles, so no directory roles will be returned.'
   version: 1.0.0
 host: graph.microsoft.com
 basePath: /